Home » Paula Daniels, 19: Last Seen At Home In Los Angeles In 1981

 The friend that Paula was with, revealed Monique, was “murdered right after my mother disappeared.”
 She said, “Her friend’s body was discovered behind an alley (which was behind our house or the next street).”
 From what she was told about her mother’s disappearance, Monique claimed that “the friend’s story changed repeatedly.”

-Police called Monique 10 years ago to tell her that during their thorough investigation, there was nothing to show that her mother was a victim of The Grim Sleeper.
+Police called Monique over a decade ago to tell her that during their thorough investigation, there was nothing to show that her mother was a victim of The Grim Sleeper.
 She said detectives also told her that there “was no DNA evidence” tying Paula’s disappearance to Franklin.

 At the time of her disappearance, Paula Daniels stood 5 feet 4 inches tall and weighed 190 pounds.
 She had brown hair and brown eyes.
 Her middle name is “Ann.”
-Her DNA and dental records are on file, however, her fingerprints are not.
+Her DNA and dental records are on file.
+However, her fingerprints are not.
 Any distinguishing marks or what Paula was last seen wearing are unknown.
 She is classified as an endangered missing person.
-Paula would be 59-years-old at the time of this publication.

 Anyone with information regarding this case is urged to contact the Los Angeles Police Department at (213) 996-1800 or their local authorities.
 The agency case number is 09-1233421.